-To help keep things civil as possible, I have compiled a list of “do’s” and “don’ts” as a reminder of what good behavior during a divorce looks like.
+To help keep things civil as possible, I have compiled a list of “do’s” and “don’ts” as a reminder of what ethical behavior during a divorce looks like.

 - Spend this time working on yourself instead of focusing too much on the other person.
 This way you are better prepared to be without your STBE.